VBenny42/vbenny42.github.io/_posts/2024-12-14-advent-of-code-day14.md

     <figcaption class="caption">Actual bitmap of the Christmas tree on the left, and the inverted bitmap on the right.</figcaption>

 </div>

+Today's puzzle was a fun one, and I enjoyed the visual aspect of it.
+The creator must have had a lot of fun designing this puzzle and generating inputs.
+I'm looking forward to the next one!

 Again, I've only included the relevant parts of the code here, check out my [repository](https://github.com/VBenny42/AoC/blob/main/2024/day14/solution.py)